missionpinball/mpf-docs/config/shots.rst

 ~~~~~~~~~
 List of one (or more) values, each is a type: string name of a ``switches:`` device.
 Default: ``None``

 This setting is the same as the ``switch:`` setting above.
-You can techincally
+You can technically
 enter a single switch or a list of switches in either the ``switch:`` setting
 or the ``switches:`` setting, but we include both since it was confusing to
 be able to enter multiple switches for a singlular "switch" setting and vice